How to correctly source a new supplier from Alibaba?

 Once you are satisfied with the quality of the samples and want to place a new order, create a Purchase Order document and send it to your supplier.
 The Purchase Order should include details of product specifications, quality, sizes, standards, quantity, lead time and payment terms.
 Read more about Purchase Orders and Proforma Invoices here.

-Sourcing suppliers from Alibaba or other online trade marketplaces can be a quicker and cheaper option for your business.
+Sourcing suppliers from Alibaba or other online trade marketplaces can be confusing.
 However, finding the right supplier is key to your import export success.
-To achieve that success, you must:
+To achieve that success you must: